gost-dom/browser/docs/Getting-started.md

 - `browser.New` obviously creates a new browser instance.
 By default, this will be configured with a V8 script engine.
+  - `browser.WithScriptEngine` passes a script engine to use.
   - `browser.WithHandler` is the recommended way, connect the browser directly to the root HTTP handler, bypassing the TCP stack.
 This is not necessary.
     Without it, you need to start the server on a TCP port, as well as remember